YashubuStudio/easytools/README.md

 ### Tools (Registry)

 - **Tool Form** – left third form to register or edit a tool.
 Enter name, group, cmd (executable path), args (comma-separated; tokens like `{{msg}}` are replaced with `Params`), working directory, environment variables and safety limits.
 Buttons allow adding, saving or deleting entries as well as importing or exporting configuration as YAML.
+Changes are automatically saved to `tools.yaml`.
 - **Working Directory** – set `Workdir` to run the command in a specific folder.
 Commands that depend on location, such as `git`, should have this set to the target repository.
 If left empty the EasyTools process directory is used.
 - **Tool List** – center accordion listing tools grouped by their `Group` value for quick selection.
 - **Quick CMD** – right third panel to run a selected tool immediately by supplying JSON parameters, environment or stdin and viewing the HTTP response.
 Intended for manual testing of individual tools.